Overview

 Projective Toric Designs

 Designs are sets of points in a probability space which capture the behaviour of the total space up to some level of complexity; more explicitly, averaging a sufficiently simple function over the points of a design equals the function’s average over the whole probability space.
 Designs are of interest to the QIS community for their applicability to a wide variety of subfields, such as quantum sensing, tomography, cryptography, and error correction.
-In joint work with Joseph Iosue, Adam Ehrenberg, and Alexey Gorshkov, we investigated a new type of design, a toric design, which is in some sense a design on the phase information of the space of quantum states.
+In this work, we investigated a new type of design, a toric design, which is in some sense a design on the phase information of the space of quantum states.
 They can be combined with designs on the unit simplex (the amplitude information) to construct quantum state designs.
 We found that the problem of constructing minimal toric designs was related to open questions in the field of additive number theory, specifically regarding notoriously unstructured objects called Sidon sets, as well as the study of mutually unbiased bases.
 See our paper here.

 At slow-enough timescales, quantum dynamics starting in the ground state are rigorously governed by the adiabatic theorem, which guarantees approximate spectral transport, with error (heuristically) scaling like \(\sim(\Gamma^2 T)^{-1}\) where \(\Gamma\) is the spectral gap of the Hamiltonian.
 These guarantees have been harnessed, for instance, to give an alternative method of quantum computing equivalent in computational power to the standard one; to perform a computation, one need only evolve a given input state by a family of Hamiltonians whose initial ground state is the input state and whose final ground state is the output.

 However, while the adiabatic theorem serves as a rigorous bound, in some cases, it is only that, a bound.
 For some systems one can arrive at the final ground state much quicker than would be suggested by the adiabatic theorem’s error scaling.
 However, these examples have mainly been studied only heuristically and numerically.
-In joint work with Michael Jarret and Jacob Bringewatt, we used techniques from spectral graph theory and matrix analysis to more rigorously understand the error behaviour in these sub-adiabatic regions.
+In this work, we used techniques from spectral graph theory and matrix analysis to more rigorously understand the error behaviour in these sub-adiabatic regions.
 See our paper here.

 Lefschetz Thimble Monte Carlo for Spin Systems

 A widely used class of classical algorithms for simulating quantum many body sytems is quantum Monte Carlo (QMC).
 QMC works remarkably well for some quantum systems, but when a system has what is called a sign problems, where the quasiprobabilities it samples oscillate to rapidly in phase, it struggles, having the run-time required to keep constant relative error scaling exponentially with inverse temperature and particle number.
 It is known that the sign problem is NP-hard, but nevertheless heuristic mitigation strategies can be applied to specific systems, sometimes to remarkable effect.
 One such mitigation strategy is called Lefschetz Thimble Monte Carlo (LTMC), which maps the original integration manifold onto combinations of stationary phase manifolds, each of which have no sign problem, and samples from them.
 This method is designed to work for state spaces with continuous bases, such as position, but they don’t readily apply to discrete ones, such as spin.
-In joint work with Lucas Brady, Jacob Bringewatt, and Neill Warrington, we worked to apply LTMC to spin systems and apply it to some basic spin systems as a proof-of concept.
+In this work, we applied LTMC to spin systems and tested it on some basic spin systems as a proof-of concept.
 Along the way, we also found numeric verification for the fact that the standard spin-coherent state path integral’s continuum limit does not correspond to the partition function in many basic cases.
 See our paper here.